👉 Looking for meds to delay your period? Order Norethindrone Online Now.

 Norethindrone For Delayed Menstruation | Oral Tablets, USP 5 mg

-You have stated that you wish to take oral contraception pills to prevent menstruation.
-This medication is a progestin only form of hormonal oral contraceptive.
-Doses should be taken at the same time each day.
+You have stated that you wish to take oral hormonal medication to delay menstruation.
+This medication is a progestin only form of hormones, and delaying your period using this medication is an “off-label” use for Norethindrone Acetate 5mg.
+This medication should be taken 3 times daily, 8 hours apart.

 When to Start

-- Take 1 tablet three times daily, starting three days before the expected onset of menstruation.
+Take 1 tablet three times daily, starting three days before the expected onset of menstruation.
 Take for 10 days.
-Menstruation usually follows within three days of finishing the treatment.
+Menstruation usually follows within 2-3 days of finishing the treatment.

-True anaphylactic allergic reactions to oral contraception are extremely rare because the active ingredients in these medications mimic naturally occurring hormones in your body.
+True anaphylactic allergic reactions to progestin hormones are extremely rare because the active ingredients in these medications mimic naturally occurring hormones in your body.
 However these medications do have other ingredients that may cause allergic reactions.
 If you experience any of the symptoms below, you should immediately go to the emergency room or call 911.

-There are several contraindications to taking hormonal combined contraception.
-If you have any of the following conditions please let your doctor know prior to starting medication
+There are several contraindications to taking hormones.
+If you have any of the following conditions please let your doctor know prior to starting medication:

 - Adrenal insufficiency